-Working in neighbourhoods will provide the population access to specialist care from a range of services in an accessible way, both in the local area and within a shorter waiting time.
-Practices working together in the neighbourhoods will enable a supportive environment for staff, clinical supervision, development pathways and opportunities within the workplace.
-This in turn will mean that staff retention will increase and bolster the workforce.
-An example from a patient perspective would be presenting at the practice with a musculoskeletal symptom and being offered a first appointment within 1 week with a physio.
-Being seen by the right person at the right time would then prevent further decline in symptoms and with an early treatment plan lead to better outcomes for the patient.
+Working in neighbourhoods has provided the population of those practices access to specialist care from the different roles in an accessible way, both in the local area and within a short waiting time.
+Practices working together in the neighbourhoods and PCN have enabled a supportive environment for staff, clinical supervision and development pathways and opportunities within the workplace.
+This in turn has meant that that staff retention has increased and bolstered the workforce.
+An example from a patient perspective would be presenting at the practice with a musculoskeletal symptom and being offered an appointment within 1 week with a first contact physio.
+Being seen by the right person at the right time would then prevent further decline in symptoms and with an early 14 treatment plan lead to better outcomes for the patient.